No public courses scheduled. Contact us to book an in-house course.

 The FAR Instructor Standard includes tuition in instructional methods and a period of supervised teaching practice.
 The initial FAR Instructor course is of 2 days duration.

-We would advise that the time period between the 2 day course and the Instructor final assessment (F3) is approximately 3 months.
+We would advise that the time period between the 2 day course and the Instructor final assessment (F3) can be a number of months.
 This allows time for students to get their A1 & S2’s completed before being eligible to go forward for their final assessment.

 In order to become certified as a PHECC First Aid Response (FAR) Instructor there are three additional processes that need to be completed.
 You must assist on two FAR courses before being finally assessed by The Cpl Institute.
 We will try to assist you in finding a course for you to complete your A1 & S2 requirements, however it is the learners’ responsibility to try and organise these.